raywu60kg/image-search/README.md

 docker compose up
 ```

-### 3. Wait for the alembic Database upgrade
+### 3. Wait for the alembic database upgrade
-This might take a while
+This might take a while.

-## Farther discussion
+## Further discussion
-- Volume for the CLIP model.
+- Volume for the CLIP model and images.
-- Server return image_id then get image from CDN.
+- Server return image_id then client get image from CDN.
 - Index in vector search.
-- use join in SearchImageRecordPersistenceAdapter.
+- Use join in SearchImageRecordPersistenceAdapter.
+    - reduce one I/O per feedback
-- async.
+- Async.
-- test case.
+- Test case.

 ## Reference
 - https://huggingface.co/docs/transformers/en/model_doc/clip